WAHID-QANDIL/Blue-lock/README.md

 # Blue-lock
 Web page that provides scoters and raise motors
+This company provides servises for take any electric machine for specific time